AI & Emerging Intermediate Updated 2026-03-22

 Is intent data the same as search data?

 Search data shows what people search for on Google.
-Intent data is broader — it includes search behavior plus content consumption, review site activity, ad engagement, and more.
+Intent data is broader.
+It includes search behavior plus content consumption, review site activity, ad engagement, and more.
 Search data is one signal within intent data.

 How accurate is third-party intent data?